A warehouse layout directly affects how quickly orders are fulfilled and how efficiently items are picked.

 When planning the first steps in a warehouse slotting strategy a good starting point is applying the ABC analysis - listing all SKUs which have been ordered over a certain period and then allocating each SKU’s category to a certain location in a warehouse depending on its priority.

-We’ve explored this topic in one of our earlier blog posts, discussing the advantages of slotting, and various slotting approaches, and offering a more detailed explanation of ABC slotting analysis.
+We’ve delved deeper into this topic in our earlier blog post, where we discuss the advantages of slotting, and various slotting approaches, and provide a detailed explanation of ABC slotting analysis.

 Picking Smarter Ways to Pick